Documentation on MQL5: SetEquals / Standard Library

 SetEquals

-Determines whether the current set contains all elements of the specified collection or array.
+Determines whether the current sorted set contains all elements of the specified collection or array.

 A version for working with the collection that implements the ICollection<T> interface.